Back to Articles

 Octave Analysis in ObserVIEW

-ObserVIEW 2021.2 generates octave bands with an 8th-order filter to meet IEC 61260-1 Class 1 filter specifications.
-Fast/slow or user-defined time weightings, linear or exponential averaging, and peak hold options are available.
-A, C, and Z frequency weighting options are also available to meet IEC 61672-1 requirement.
+ObserVIEW generates octave band plots with an 8th-order filter to meet IEC 61260-1 Class 1 filter specifications.
+It includes fast/slow or user-defined time weightings, linear or exponential averaging, and peak hold options.
+Engineers can also apply A, C, and Z frequency weighting options to meet the IEC 61672-1 requirement.

-The software includes the most used fractional octave bands; however, the user can enter any 1/N fraction that suits their test objectives.
+The software includes the most used fractional octave bands; however, engineers can enter any 1/N fraction that suits their test objectives.
 ObserVIEW does not have a limit on fractional octave bands.
-(Note: there is a soft limit at 1/96 for computer performance, but the user can override the limit.)
+There is a soft limit of 1/96 for computer performance, but the user can override the limit.

 The octave band graph supports the advanced functionalities of ObserVIEW, including live analysis, copy-and-paste, and graph traces.